surya-madhab-m/1st-Year/README.md

 ## Feedback

-If you have any feedback/query, please reach out to us at smsuryamadhab@gmail.com
+If you have any feedback/query, please reach out to me at smsuryamadhab@gmail.com